ouspg/SecurityEngineering/Week2_Banking_and_Payments/README.md

 - What are digital certificates used for?
     - Why are certificates important for online payments and banking security?
     - What other uses do certificates have?
+ Answer:- Digital certificates is like digital document which proves its identity and domain.
+        - To make an online payment and banking security certification is important to encrypt the customer's personal data like password, account details etc.
+        - Authentification is also important which proves that we are connected to the correct website.
+        - Other use of certificates is to encrypt emails, To sign in the software applications and secure the connections.

 - What kind of attacks does TLS mitigate and why is this important for online banking?
 - How do browsers use certificates for ensuring browsing security?
     - What does the warning in the picture above mean?
+  Answer:- TLS encrypts the connection and protect our personal information.
+Hacker can not attack without a valid certificate for bank's domain.
+         - To ensure browser's security, browser always check the cerificates.
+When we visit any website, the website itself sends the certificate to the browser and browser validate that certificate.
+Also browser match the domain name.
+         - The warning "Your connection is not private" is showing that the connection is not encrypted and also it might be possible that cerification process has been failed or cerificate is no longer valid.
+Domain name might also be different.

 **Certificate Authorities**